Ace the Interview

 - Select appropriate clothing for your interview.
 Professional attire is generally recommended but you should learn as much as you can about the industry you are interviewing with to select the most appropriate clothing.

-In light of MIT's escalated response to the Covid-19 virus, rooms for the purpose of conducting phone or video interviews are no longer available for student use.
+As of fall 2020, CAPD is operating virtually due to the Covid-19 pandemic.
+Rooms for the purpose of conducting phone or video interviews are not currently available for student use.
+Once campus reopens, rooms will be reopened as wel.

 If you are a student in need of space for a phone or video interview, we have a room available!
 Our interview space is private, has a digital phone, and is available Mon-Fri from 9:30am-4:30pm except on holidays and school closings.